The Function of the Second Postulate in Special Relativity: Two meanings of isotropy

 \subsection{Systemic Isotropy}

-The preceding argument makes it clear that nomological isotropy is only meaningful in terms of abstract properties of mathematical descriptions of systems.
-When we consider the actual meaning of isotropy in empirical situations, we clearly ask a different question.
-Suppose that we are performing some measurement, with an apparatus that contains an elongated arm of some sort.
-We now wonder whether the result exhibits some directionality.
-In order to check this, we physically rotate our apparatus, which we suppose to include the object on which the measurement is performed, without changing any other parameters.
-The question now is whether we shall obtain the same result as before.
-If we do, then our system exhibits a kind of rotational invariance that we may call ``systemic isotropy", or in general ``systemic symmetry".
+Nomological isotropy is concerned with abstract properties of the mathematical descriptions of systems.
+In empirical situations, however, we often use the term ``isotropy'' differently.

+Suppose that we are performing a measurement with an apparatus containing an elongated arm of some sort, and we wonder whether the result exhibits any directionality.
+To check this, we physically rotate our apparatus, including the object on which the measurement is performed, without changing any other parameters.
+If we obtain the same result as before, our system exhibits a kind of rotational invariance that we may call ``systemic isotropy", or in general ``systemic symmetry".

 The essential difference between this and nomological isotropy is that here, the operation under which the system is invariant is a physical rotation of the local system investigated, not an abstract rotation of the axes.
-Because physical rotations cannot be performed on the entire universe, they necessarily apply to a small, local set of objects, on which we have physical control.
-The rotational invariance of these systems depends on the degree to which they are dependent on the external world or influenced by it.
+Because physical rotations cannot be performed on the entire universe, they necessarily apply to a small, local set of objects, of which we have physical control.
+The rotational invariance of these systems then depends on the degree to which they are independent on the external world or influenced by it.

 Let us return to the simple example of ballistic motion.
 We cannot as a matter of fact rotate the earth or the solar system.
-Thus, physical rotations are limited to the direction in which the object is thrown and possibly some local conditions (e.g., the experiment is performed in a sealed vacuum cube that may also be rotated).
+Physical rotations are limited to the direction in which the object is thrown and possibly some local conditions (e.g., the experiment is performed in a sealed vacuum chamber that may also be rotated).
 If our experiment is sensitive enough to pick up the effects of the Coriolis force, we shall not have systemic isotropy.
-In applying nomological isotropy, we rotate all relevant vectors, including the angular velocity of earth, because we are actually rotating axes, not systems.
-The laws are covariant under such a transformation.
-But physically, we can only rotate some of the vectors, e.g., the initial velocity of the object.
-The planet's angular velocity is unavailable to manipulations.